 The line-up of celebrities for the opening of the 50th Green Days weekend also illustrates the pulling power of Torin’s influence.
 Downton Abbey actors Elizabeth McGovern and Phyllis Logan, singer Sophie Ellix Bextor and journalists Fergal Keane, Rageh Omar and Jeremy Vine were all there to celebrate the big anniversary.

 Fat chance of ‘stepping back’.
-I hate to tell you this Torin, but you are indispensable to the social life of Chiswick!
+I hate to tell you this Torin, but you are indispensable to the social and cultural life of Chiswick!

 See all the latest stories: Chiswick Calendar News & Features

 Support The Chiswick CalendarThe Chiswick Calendar CIC is a community resource.
 Please support us by buying us the equivalent of a monthly cup of coffee (or more, if you insist).
 Click here to support us.

 We publish a weekly newsletter and update the website with local news and information daily.
 We are editorially independent.

 To subscribe to the weekly newsletter, go here.